Yehudit-Arieli/file-bundler-cli/README.md

 ## Overview

-This command-line tool recursively scans a project directory, collects source code files, and combines them into a single output file.
+This command-line tool recursively scans the current directory, collects source code files, and combines them into a single output file.
 Generated folders (`bin`, `obj`, and `debug`) are automatically excluded.

 The bundling process is configurable, allowing you to: